It takes a Team!

 Mission: Promoting children’s literacy and community trust in law enforcement

 Goal: Getting free books into the hands and homes of kids, while also building connection and trust in the community.

-2) Kids book drive and distribution.
+Kids book drive and distribution.
+New books are our biggest expense.
+Unless you do book drive.
 Collect gently used children’s books.
 Sort by age.
-Then distribute the books with safe distancing.
-Give out a bag of books to a family.
+Then distribute the books at another event.
+Invite your Service Leadership Programs, like Key Club, to help.

 Involve your police, sheriffs, schools, diverse groups from your community, your library, … and of course, Kiwanians and future members!